Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 #### Step 4.5 Generate candidate loci

-Generate candidate loci correspond to script `whole_genome_screening/6-generate-candidate-loci.R`. [add this]
+Generate candidate loci correspond to script `whole_genome_screening/6-generate-candidate-loci.R`.

 Input file is the table that contains basic information for all interesting associations. [add detail of this file format]